$1.00 off your next purchase!

 Invite Dasher, Dancer, Prancer, and friends into your kitchen with this easy to follow gingerbread cookie recipe.
 The best part?
 You don't need a reindeer cookie cutter to make this adorable sleigh-pulling crew.
 Just flip your gingerbread men upside-down, get busy with the royal icing, and watch them come to life!

 If there are any young budding artists in your family, they'll have a blast decorating these little leaf cookies before arranging them onto parchment paper.
 To go the traditional route, paint them with green food coloring and add round sprinkles or small red candies after baking to make adorable Christmas wreaths worthy of being left out with a glass of milk for Santa.

 Also known as "snowball cookies," these Swedish heirloom treats are as fun to make as they are to eat.
-The dough comes together in a jiffy, and once they're baked, kids can roll each warm cookie in confectioners' sugar.
+The dough for these easy Christmas cookies for kids comes together in a jiffy, and once they're baked, kids can roll each warm cookie in confectioners' sugar.
 Take a bite and and they'll melt in your mouth almost instantly!

 Wait, don't drink that cup of coffee yet!
 Every warm beverage needs a sidekick for dunking, and we recommend these classic Mexican polvorones.
 They're slightly nutty with a satisfying crunch; the perfect pairing for your morning joe or the kids' hot chocolate.